Chapter 7:

 I recognized that she wasn't running.
 She was scouting attentively.
 She was taking this with much more stride than I. We made way in silence.

 Thus, Viatrix was dead.
-He set out to kill Asa and then me, but I felt added weight in my steps.
-Could it be because this is my first witness to death, or did I really see him as someone I could have gotten along with under different circumstances?
-I like passionate people, maybe he was too bloodthirsty for my tastes, though.
+He set out to kill Asa and then me, but I felt an added weight in my steps.
+Could it be because this was my first time witnessing death in this new world, or did I really see him as someone I could have gotten along with under different circumstances?
+I liked passionate people, perhaps he was too bloodthirsty for my tastes, though.

-I could see his final moments as an unending violent simulation in my head.
-I was squimish and traumatized; it was good that the majority of the world would pass through life without ever seeing anything like this in person.
+I saw his final moments as an unending violent simulation in my head as I tried to force it out.
+I was squeamish and traumatized; it was good that the majority of the world would pass through life without ever seeing anything like this in person.

 Ugh.
 Maybe I should have tried to recruit him in the same way he tried to recruit me?
 His personality would make him a good frontliner for our party.
 He could pretty much transform into any combination of bulky and fierce animals, as I understood it.
-Besides that, he could fill many other roles as an innate specialist.
+Besides that, he could fill many other roles as an innate specialist due to his ability to change into any animal.

-How much do I treat this like a video game?
+How much should I treat this like a video game?
 I'll have to discuss this with Asa.

-Make an unsound choice, and my final save is screwed and forgotten.
+If I made an unsound choice, and my final save was screwed and forgotten.

 UNeedGuts